yemyatthu1990/G730_Myanmar_Font_Installer/README.md

 ### Eclipse

 In Eclipse, import appcompat_v7 and TADG730MMFI.
-In your package explorer, right click on TADG730MMFI project -> Properties -> Android -> Add -> appcompat_v7.
+In your Package Explorer, right click on TADG730MMFI project -> Properties -> Android -> Add -> appcompat_v7.
 Now you're good to go with eclipse.

 ### Building the restore binary